verronpro/blog/_posts/2025-02-01-solo-maintenance-craftsmanship-in-the-downtime.md

 - **Perfect as the Enemy of Done**: Sometimes you have to deliver a lower-quality increment to see the end result you envision.
 Refine it in the next "downtime" block.

 # Solo-maintainer + Enterprise value
 - **Predictability**: A stable, well-documented project is easier for enterprise teams to trust, even if the maintainer is "sporadic."
+The [2.0 Modular Reorg](/office-stamper/2024/06/01/monthly-commit-modular-reorg-on-path-to-2.0.html) proved that we could change the entire project structure while keeping the "stable handle" intact for adopters.
 - **Scaling through Docs**: My documentation and tests are my "virtual teammates."
 They answer the questions I don't have time to answer in real-time meetings.
 - **Resilience**: A build that works offline in a Beijing coffee shop will work anywhere.